oddlama/nix-topology/README.md

 ## 📦 Installation and Usage

-Installation should be as simple as adding nix-topology to your flake.nix, defining the global module and adding the NixOS module to your systems:
+Installation should be as simple as adding nix-topology to your flake.nix, defining the global module and adding the NixOS module to your systems.
+A [flake-parts](https://flake.parts) module is also available (see end of this section for an example).

 1. Add nix-topology as an input to your flake
    ```nix